dogweather/forkful/content/en/lua/html-and-the-web/parsing-html.md

 weight: 43
 ---

-## What & Why?
-Parsing HTML involves extracting data and information from HTML documents, which is crucial for web scraping, data analysis, and automation tasks.
-Programmers perform this to gather, analyze, or manipulate web content programmatically, enabling the automation of what would otherwise be manual extraction of data from websites.

 ## How to:
 Lua does not have a built-in library for parsing HTML, but you can utilize third-party libraries like `LuaHTML` or leverage bindings for `libxml2` through `LuaXML`.
 A popular approach is to use the `lua-gumbo` library for parsing HTML, which provides a straightforward, HTML5-compliant parsing capability.